Favarzam/k12-prompt-engineering-guide-for-teachers/CONTRIBUTING.md

 ### **Before Contributing:**
 - Review our [4D Framework](docs/4d-framework.md) for responsible AI use
 - Check existing examples to avoid duplication
-- Read our [Quick Reference Guide](docs/quick-reference.md) for formatting

-### **Need Help?**
-- 💬 Start a Discussion for general questions
-- 🐛 Open an Issue for specific problems
-- 📧 Email [your-email@example.com] for private inquiries

-## Code of Conduct

-### **Our Commitment:**
-This repository is committed to creating a welcoming, supportive community for educators.
-All contributors are expected to:

-- **Be respectful** in all interactions
-- **Focus on education** and student benefit
-- **Share credit** and acknowledge others' work
-- **Support colleagues** learning to use AI tools
-- **Prioritize student welfare** in all recommendations

-### **Not Tolerated:**
-- Harassment or discrimination of any kind
-- Sharing student personal information
-- Promoting inappropriate AI use
-- Spam or self-promotion
-- Disrespectful criticism without constructive alternatives

 ---